 Start College Now!
 Complete Early!
 Go Far!

 - Out of approximately 1,900 graduates of the Class of 2019, more than 500 graduated with college hours and approximately 400 of them received their Associate Degree from South Texas College two weeks prior to their high school graduation, and a similar number graduated with certificates in various fields.
-Approximately 1,400 have already earned some college credit.

 - PSJA ISD has decreased its dropout rate dramatically, increasing the district’s four-year graduation rate and high school completion rate.
 The district has a dropout rate that is well below the state and regional average and an on-time graduation rate above the state average.